KimSeoYe/fshare_SimpleFileSharingSystem/README.md

 $ ./fshare <ip_addr>:<port_num>
 ```
 - Creates a client that automatically synchronizes with a shared directory on the server.
+- You can creates multiple clients on different directories

 ## Description